apache/airflow/docs/apache-airflow/howto/timetable.rst

 .. seealso::

     Module :mod:`airflow.timetables.base`
-        The public interface is heavily documented to explain what they should be implemented by subclasses.
+        The public interface is heavily documented to explain what should be implemented by subclasses.